varun-anumalla/Telecom-Customer-Churn-Analysis/README.md

-# 📊 Telecom Customer Churn Analysis (Power BI Project)
+# 📊 Telecom Customer Churn Analysis

 This project analyzes **customer churn behavior** for a telecom company using **Power BI, Excel, Power Query, and DAX**.
 The goal of this project is to help the business understand: